riscv-software-src/riscv-perf-model/traces/README.md

 The credentials are root/root.

 Hitting control-c a few times will exit the simulator.
-Depending on what is running under linux it can sometimes be necessary to kill the spike PID.
+Depending on what is running under linux it is sometimes necessary to kill the spike PID.

 ### Updating the Root File System
 To trace applications under linux it is necessary to add them to the root